jazwa/rackstack/README.md

 - Side rails are mounted using M3 hex nuts and screws.

-## Trays, Boxes, etc

-Some parametric rack mount systems can be found in [rack-mount](./rack-mount).
-The following rack-mount systems are currently supported:
-- [Enclosed Box](./rack-mount/enclosed-box): For mounting box-shaped objects, without the need for any mounting holes on the box.
-- [Tray](./rack-mount/tray): Simple tray mounted using only the front rails.
-Can be configured to have screw mounts at the bottom of the tray.
-- [Patch Panel](./rack-mount/patch-panel): Linear patch panel array.
-Number of keystone slots can be configured.

 ## Configuring + Generating STLs
 A python script:  [rbuild.py](./rbuild.py) is provided to generate different project stls. **Before running the script**, please configure the path to the OpenSCAD binary in [rbuild.py](./rbuild.py).